cebor/angular-highcharts/README.md

 [![NPM downloads][downloads-image]][downloads-url]
 [![Build Status][build-image]][build-url]

-This is a Highcharts directive for Angular
+This is a Highcharts directive for Angular.

+Do you use Angular 4?
+Please go [here](https://github.com/cebor/angular-highcharts/blob/4/README.md).

 ## Requirements
 ```json